ABOUT CLRA | ACRSD

 SELECTION OF AWARD RECIPIENT

-The Dr. Jack Winch Award Selection Committee consists of the Awards Committee Chair of the CLRA/ACRSD, as well as CLRA/ACRSD Chapter Presidents.
+The Dr. Jack Winch Award Selection Committee consists of the Awards Committee Chair of the CLRA/ACRSD, as well as representatives from two CLRA chapters.
 None of these individuals can either make nominations or submit letters of recommendation.

 One award will be given per year.